Coronavirus: Joe Biden urges new investigation into COVID origins | DW | 26.05.2021

 Biden said there was not "sufficient information to assess one to be more likely than the other."

-He added that two of 18 intelligence agencies lean towards the animal link and one towards the lab idea, "each with low or moderate confidence."
+He added that two of 18 intelligence agencies lean toward the animal link and one toward the lab idea, "each with low or moderate confidence."

 Biden said US national laboratories should assist with the investigation and called on China to cooperate with the international probes.
 He expected results within 90 days.

-"The United States will also keep working with like-minded partners around the world to press China to participate in a full, transparent, evidence-based international investigation and to provide access to all relevant data and evidence," said Biden.
+"The United States will also keep working with like-minded partners around the world to press China to participate in a full, transparent, evidence-based international investigation and to provide access to all relevant data and evidence," Biden said.

 Some administration officials have harbored strong doubts about the lab leak theory.
 Dr. Anthony Fauci, a White House coronavirus adviser, said Wednesday that he and other scientists "believe that the most likely scenario is that this was a natural occurrence, but no one knows that 100% for sure."

-"And since there's a lot of concern, a lot of speculation and since no one absolutely knows that, I believe we do need the kind of investigation where there's open transparency and all the information that' available, to be made available, to scrutinize," said Fauci at a Senate hearing.
+"And since there's a lot of concern, a lot of speculation and since no one absolutely knows that, I believe we do need the kind of investigation where there's open transparency and all the information that's available, to be made available, to scrutinize," Fauci said at a Senate hearing.

 Biden's announcement comes after recent reports said some researchers at a virology lab in Wuhan, where the pandemic is suspected to have started in December 2019, were ill one month earlier.